 Our intuitive, step-by-step repair manuals changed the world.
 Millions of people have fixed their own electronics using iFixit’s manuals—making it the most popular service documentation platform ever created.

-Answers is enterprise-grade Q&A for experts.
+Along with work instruction and training, Dozuki offers Answers, enterprise-grade Q&A for experts.
 Answers is a structured tool for focusing expert conversations into a useful (and searchable) knowledge base.
 Answers gives companies the ability to make their products a hub for knowledge exchange.

 Building expert communities

 iFixit won top online community this year at South by Southwest (SXSW).
 This announcement makes their expertise at building communities available to manufacturers of all sizes.
-Dozuki isn’t just a content management system—it’s a community platform that empowers companies to give their expert customers a voice.
+Dozuki isn’t just a content management system—it’s a community platform that empowers companies to give their expert employees a voice.
 Companies that allow their customers to extend their documentation will see consumers flock to sustainable, durable products.
 By joining the community, manufacturers have the opportunity to set a positive tone, provide leadership, and increase long-term demand.

-Dozuki also targets enterprises needing collaborative workgroup tools.
+Dozuki targets enterprises needing collaborative workgroup tools.
 Imagine improving the productivity of distributed teams by giving people access to domain expertise already available within the company.
 Dozuki can transform existing procedures and support documents into a framework for social interaction.

 Dozuki’s powerful framework has powered iFixit onto Inc’s list of the 5000 fastest growing companies for the past three years. iFixit is now one of the largest Apple parts companies in the world, hosting complete service manuals for every major Apple product. iFixit’s popular gadget teardowns receive millions of views and drive consistent e-commerce growth.